ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 - RMSE: 0.2495
 - R²: 0.3881

-Based on these evaluation metrics, Tuned XGBoost was selected as the final model.
+The final model chosen was Tuned XGBoost, based on these evaluation metrics.

 ---

 ## Model Interpretation

-Feature importance and SHAP analysis were used to interpret the final Tuned XGBoost model.
+The final Tuned XGBoost model was interpreted using feature importance and SHAP analysis.

 ### Top Features